Anne Cuvelier

 Leoville Poyferre 2018 96-97p

 Tasted twice - last time in December 2020.
 Consistent notes.
-62% Cabernet Sauvignon, 33% Merlot, 3% C. Franc and 2% Petit Verdot.
-I was enjoying a very dense nose of intense blackcurrants and tobacco leaves.
+62% Cabernet Sauvignon, 33% Merlot, 3% C. Franc, and 2% Petit Verdot.
+I was enjoying a nose that was very dense, with intense notes of blackcurrants and tobacco leaves.
 Exquisitely concentrated and multilayered, with plenty of black fruit and fat tannin, great depth, complexity, and length, firm structure, and a long finish.
-This wine is just so, so sublime.
+This wine is truly sublime.

 Leoville Poyferre 2016 95+p

 Tasted twice - last time in May 2019.
 Consistent notes.
-This wine was very complex, big succulent, silky structure, velvety fruit, tannin, refined, and a long aftertaste.
+This wine was very complex, with a big, succulent structure, velvety fruit, refined tannins, and a long aftertaste.
 Great effort, indeed.

 Leoville Poyferre 2015 95p